SwissDataScienceCenter/renku/docs/how-to-guides/admin/gitlab.rst

 Depending on whether you have admin access to the external GitLab instance, the following options are available to you:

-  * If you *do not* have admin access to GitLab you can:
+  * If you *do not* have admin access to GitLab, choose one of the following options:
      * Use GitLab as an identity provider for Renku
      * Have separate Renku and GitLab identities

-  * If you *do* have admin access to GitLab you can:
+  * If you *do* have admin access to GitLab, choose one of the following options:
      * Use GitLab as an identity provider for Renku
      * Use Renku's Keycloak as an identity provider for GitLab
      * Have separate Renku and GitLab identities